-Nelson’s Column is a monument in Trafalgar Square in central London built to commemorate Admiral Horatio Nelson, who died at the Battle of Trafalgar in 1805.
+Nelson’s Column is a monument in Trafalgar Square in central London.
+It was built to commemorate Admiral Horatio Nelson, who died at the Battle of Trafalgar in 1805.

-The monument was constructed between 1840 and 1843 to a design by William Railton at a cost of £47,000.
-It is a column of the Corinthian order built from Dartmoor granite.
+This monument was constructed between 1840 and 1843.
+The monument followed a design by William Railton and cost £47,000.
+The column itself falls under the Corinthian column order, and is constructed of Dartmoor granite.
 The Craigleith sandstone statue of Nelson is by E. H. Baily and the four bronze lions on the base, added in 1867, were designed by Sir Edwin Landseer.

 The pedestal is decorated with four bronze relief panels, cast from captured French guns.
 They depict the Battle of Cape St Vincent, the Battle of the Nile, the Battle of Copenhagen and the Death of Nelson at Trafalgar.
 The whole monument is 169 feet, 3 inches (51.6 m) tall from the bottom of the pedestal to the top of Nelson’s hat.